TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 13/1 Corinthians 13.4.md

 ---

-Love suffereth long, [and] is kind; love envieth not; love vaunteth not itself, is not puffed up,
+Love is patient and is kind; love doesn't envy.
+Love doesn't brag, is not proud,